-Last year I posted my cough and cold syrup.
+A while back, I had posted my recipe for cough and cold syrup.
 That’s some pretty awesome stuff, very effective.
-If taken at the onset of cold symptoms, it nearly stopped it, and certainly decreased the severity and duration.
+If taken at the onset of cold symptoms, it nearly stopped it and certainly decreased the severity and duration.
 I love it.

 It does kind of have a weird texture, though (because of the powdered fenugreek).
 It does require refrigeration.
 And it does only last a month, meaning that if you don’t use it all up, you waste it…and you certainly have to make a few batches through the winter if you want to have it on hand.

 I wanted something that could be taken on the go, something that was shelf-stable.
 Something that would make taking “medicine” easier.
 I came up with this idea.
 And it works, and it tastes good (faintly of elderberries and mostly like sugar).
 Shelf-stable, too, so they will last all winter, and you could send someone to work with a little baggie of them.
 How neat is that?

 - 3 tbsp. elderberry

 - 2 tbsp. rosehips